mdavids/rfc/content/draft-davids-forsalereg-07.md

 recommended-char    = %x20-21 / %x23-5B / %x5D-7E
 ~~~

-Because the format of the content part is not strictly defined, processors **MAY**
+Because the format of the content part is not strictly defined in this
-apply the robustness principle of being liberal in what they accept.
+document, processors **MAY** apply the robustness principle of being
-This applies in particular to space characters (%x20) immediately following the version tag.
+liberal in what they accept.
+This applies in particular to space
+characters (%x20) immediately following the version tag.
+Alternatively,
+parties may agree on a more strictly defined proprietary format.

 # IANA Considerations